House Democrats Take Don McGahn to Court Over Ignoring Their Subpoena to Testify

 After Mueller’s report was released to the public in April, the committee had issued a subpoena for McGahn to appear before the committee by May 21.
 McGahn, at the orders of the White House who argued that he was immune from a compulsory appearance, declined to do so.
 “Consistent with that advice as reflected in [a legal memorandum from the Department of Justice], the President has unambiguously directed my client not to comply with the Committee’s subpoena for testimony,” McGahn’s counsel William Burck wrote in a May 20th letter to House Judiciary Chairman Jerrold Nadler.
 “As with the subpoena for documents, Mr. McGahn again finds himself facing contradictory instructions from two co-equal branches of government.”

 The complaint the committee filed in court seeks to dispel that notion of immunity, which one aide described as “spurious.”
-“It’s an invented doctrine that we think will, as it has before, not hold up to court scrutiny,” said the aide, noting that when former President George W. Bush’s White House Counsel Harriet Miers had issued a similar claim to avoid congressional testimony the court ruled against her.
+“It’s an invented doctrine that we think will, as it has before, not hold up to court scrutiny,” said the aide, noting that when former President George W. Bush’s White House Counsel Harriet Miers had issued a similar claim to avoid congressional testiAdd Locationmony the court ruled against her.

 Burck said in a statement Wednesday that if the court ruled in the committee’s favor, his client would appear, but indicated that was the only scenario in which he would comply with the subpoena.